-Quick Case Checker - Shoulder bump gauge
+Quick Case Checker with 1 case gauge - Shoulder bump gauge

 The PMA Tool Quick Case Checker is perfect for checking and setting the amount of bump you have when full length resizing your brass.